SeanKMcGinnis/Embed-Web-Map-SF/README.md

 ![image](https://user-images.githubusercontent.com/3063562/107782159-bb0f9200-6d16-11eb-994f-07a1018edfef.png)

 You may wonder why we are using the [Esri Leaflet](https://github.com/Esri/esri-leaflet) JavaScript plugin for [Leaflet](https://leafletjs.com/) instead of the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/).
 Salesforce has a file size cap for static resources and there is not an easy way to reduce the file size of the ArcGIS API for JavaScript to meet the 25MB file size.
-The Esri Leaflet plugin allows us to access ArcGIS System capabilities, including:
+The Esri Leaflet plugin is small enough to upload as a static resource and allows us to access ArcGIS System capabilities, including:

 - Basemaps
 - Feature Services